dosemu2/dosemu2/doc/README.txt

    private DOSEMU lib under $HOME/.dosemu/lib.
 If this directory is existing, DOSEMU will expect all normally under DOSEMU_LIB_DIR within that directory.
 As this would be a security risk, it only will be allowed, if the used DOSEMU binary is non-suid-root.
-If you realy trust a user you may additionally give the keyword `unrestricted', which will allow this user to execute a suid-root binary even on a private lib directory (though, be aware).
+If you really trust a user you may additionally give the keyword `unrestricted', which will allow this user to execute a suid-root binary even on a private lib directory (though, be aware).